ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 Flexible cache sizes are calculated according to their limit thresholds to keep process consumption around this value.

-For example, in a database that consumes a little memory on query execution, caches consume memory around this threshold and other memory stays free.
-And if query execution consumes more memory, caches start to reduce their limits to their minimum threshold.
+For example, in a database that consumes a little memory on query execution, caches consume memory around this threshold, and other memory stays free.
+If query execution consumes more memory, caches start to reduce their limits to their minimum threshold.

 ### Per-component memory limits